AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 ---
 title: Manage the table view
-description: You can display records in a table view when using Adobe Maestro.
+description: You can display records and their fields in a table view, when accessing the record type page in Adobe Maestro.
 hidefromtoc: yes
 hide: yes
 ---